Vectorial phase retrieval in super-resolution polarization microscopy: Funding

 \section{Funding}

 R.G.C. acknowledges funding from the Labex WIFI (ANR-10-LABX-24, ANR-10-IDEX-0001-02 PSL*).
-L.A.C. and M.A.A. acknowledge funding from ANR-21-CE24-0014 and S.B. from ANR-20-CE42-0003.
+L.A.C.
+S.B. and M.A.A. acknowledge funding from ANR-21-CE24-0014 and S.B. from ANR-20-CE42-0003.